openware/barong/README.md

 ```

 # License
-Barong is released under the terms of the [GPL-3.0 license](./LICENSE.md).
+Barong is released under the terms of the [Apache License 2.0](./LICENSE.md).